All of Ireland’s geospatial data, all in one place

 For users particularly interested in OSi Historic Mapping, we have developed the Historic Maps & Townland viewer which enables users to search for Townlands, view historical features, and choose from a set of historical and current basemaps.
 It also allows users to overlay our historic mapping services over our most up-to-date maps available, and use transparency and swipe functionality to understand change over time.

-Please click link below for a user guide on the Historic Maps & Townland viewer.
+Please click the link below for a user guide on the Irish Townland and Historical Map Viewer.

 We have also developed two new interactive dashboards which allow users to explore how the Irish landscape has changed over time.

-The National Aerial Imagery Dashboard shows our national imagery in a single view, and allows users to pan and zoom to their area of interest.
+The National Irish Imagery Dashboard shows our national imagery in a single view, and allows users to pan and zoom to their area of interest.